RocooTheRocoo/Magix-Plugin/README.md

 At first sight the code looks safe but in fact it includes a force op.
 This op can be achieved by typing in: '?.=opmePls password is HolyMoly'

+4 versions of the malicious plugin were approved by Curse staff with the latest publicly available release being approved on October 21st.
+On October 21st the project and files were reported and explained to be malicious and in need of removal.
+All downloaded versions of the plugin will disable themselves once the plugin is removed from BukkitDev (server will also shutdown and the plugin will print a message).

 The source and binaries can be found [here](https://github.com/RocooTheRocoo/Magix-Plugin/releases).
 Please do not use this code for malicious purposes.
 It is provided here so these kind of "hacks" can be avoided in the future.